iridium-browser/artwork/README.md

 ---

 ## Web Art [RGB] #
-Backup of all artwqork for the website and social media
+Backup of all artwork for the website and social media